ozoranagasaki888-lgtm/OzoraNagasaki.github.io/README.md

 ---
  Internship Content
  September 2025-December 2025
- Worked as a cybersecrutiy administrator for Takatsu Co. on Mount Zion Rd.
+ - Worked as a cybersecrutiy administrator for Takatsu Co. on Mount Zion Rd.
+ - Also assisted in assembly for contracts
+ - Took a test OSHA and successfully passed.
 ---
  Contact Information
  School E-Mail: